Generic stabilizers in actions of simple algebraic groups: Conditions implying TGS

+Our strategy is then to seek to show that the set of points $x$ in $X$ whose stabilizer $C_G(x)$ in $G$ contains an element as given in Proposition~\ref{prop: stabilizers meet G_{(p)} or G_{(r)}} lies in a proper subvariety of $X$; as we shall see below, this implies that the triple or quadruple has TGS.
 It is thus natural to subdivide the problem into consideration of semisimple elements and of unipotent elements.
 For each such type of element we shall obtain a hierarchy of conditions.
 The most basic are as follows.
 We say that the triple $(G, \lambda, p)$ or quadruple $(G, \lambda, p, k)$ satisfies condition $\sscon$ if

 and condition $\ucon$ if

 Our first result is then the following.

 \begin{prop} If the triple $(G, \lambda, p)$ or quadruple $(G, \lambda, p, k)$ satisfies both $\sscon$ and $\ucon$, it has TGS. \end{prop}